Fill out the form to find a specialist for your dental care.

 All Inclusive Packages for All on 4 in Costa Rica

 Americans love the idea of all-inclusive packages.
 As an American myself, I enjoy all-inclusive resorts… and as my growing waistline will attest, I adore all you can eat buffets.
-But recently, I have started to see promotions for all-inclusive dental care.
+But recently, I have started to see more promotions for all-inclusive dental care.
 Is it for real?
 And is it a good deal for patients?
 I set out to discover more about all-inclusive dental care deals in Costa Rica.
+(If you’re pressed for time, you can skip to the end of this article for my recommendation on the best All on 4 dental implants package in Costa Rica.)
 On one website, we discovered a dentist that offers an all-inclusive dental care, transportation and accommodations package, with a complimentary day tour for two adults.
 Sounds great right?
-The All Inclusive All on 4 Package includes the following: • All-on-4: (Immediate Loading) Implants + Prosthesis. • Lodging (Comfortable Bed and Breakfast) • Transportation (Airport & Hotel) • Medical Aftercare Package • Med-Concierge Assistance (Patient Advocate) • Gift: A Day-Tour x 2 to a National Park Total Stay = 8 days including arrival day, procedure days and lab time — departure on the 9th day.
-Cost: $11,600 – Dental Implants + Medical Service + Dental Prosthesis $1,500 – Concierge Service + Hotel Accommodations $13,100 – Total All-Inclusive Cost Seems like a great package for a great price…until you look closely at the details.
-Do […]
+The All Inclusive All on 4 Package includes the following: All-on-4: (Immediate Loading) Implants + Acrylic Denture/Prosthesis Lodging (Comfortable Bed and Breakfast) Transportation (Airport & Hotel) Gift: Day-Tour x 2 to a National Park Total Stay: 8 days including arrival day, procedure days and lab time with departure on the 9th day.
+Total All-Inclusive Cost: $13,100.00 per arch Seems like a great package for a great price…until you look closely at the details.
+In short, […]

 There are many confirmed reasons for quitting smoking that have included addiction, healthy appearance of teeth, lung health, not to mention a wide array of different cancers that are directly linked to smoking and the many chemicals put in cigarettes.
 Another reason in the long list that can be added to the reason people should quit includes the confirmed fact that smoking can have heavily negative effects in the healing of oral surgery.
 Smoking Affects Healing Every dentist or oral surgeon will tell a patient that they need to stop smoking for as long as possible during or after a procedure.
 After a wisdom tooth extraction or damaged tooth removal, for example, smoking can make it much harder for the blood to clot and even loosen blood clots that are in place, reopening the wound and making it much slower and much more painful to heal.
 The longer that damage is open, the more likely infection will rear its ugly head, as well.
 In addition to that, the sucking motion from smoking is similar to the same reason you are not supposed to drink out of a straw.
 It pulls on the blood clots and hurts your overall dental health. […]